SumiAkter2/snip-shop-project/READ.md

 ## Featured:
 - Create a Landing Page,
 - Show products from the given api link,
-- Create Crud operation like (add a product, update product, delete product)
+- Create CRUD operation like (add a product, update product, delete product)
 - Create dynamic route for update product,
 - Create responsive for mobile and laptop,
 - keep share component in share file,